Stephanie-Spears/project-two-track-selector/README.md

   _**This project was created for Epicodus to fulfill the following objectives:**_

-Ruby/Rails
+_Ruby/Rails_
-PHP/Drupal
+_PHP/Drupal_
-Java/Android
+_Java/Android_
-CSS/Design
+_CSS/Design_
-C#/.NET
+_C#/.NET_

-_Then, create a Track Suggester webpage (using HTML, CSS, JavaScript and JQuery) that asks students a series of questions about themselves and provides a track suggestion based on their answers.
+_Create a Track Suggester webpage (using HTML, CSS, JavaScript and JQuery) that asks students a series of questions about themselves and provides a track suggestion based on their answers.
 You can ask questions about the languages themselves, the kinds of environments where these languages are used, or anything else you find relevant._

 _Include a minimum of 5 survey questions._
 _Offer a minimum of 3 different track suggestions (you are not required to include every track, see note below)._